 700-bed govt hospital in Gurugram to be named after Guru Nanak Dev: Haryana CM

-Chandigarh, A 700-bed government hospital is being constructed in Gurugram at a cost of about ₹1,000 crore and it will be named after Sikhism founder Guru Nanak Dev, Haryana Chief Minister Nayab Singh Saini Thursday said in the state assembly.
+A 700-bed government hospital is being constructed in Gurugram at a cost of about ₹1,000 crore and it will be named after Sikhism founder Guru Nanak Dev, Haryana chief minister Nayab Singh Saini Thursday said in the state assembly.

 Saini was speaking after moving an official resolution in the assembly to pay homage to Guru Nanak Dev, whose 555th birth anniversary falls on Friday.